shurik179/personal-robotics-motor-controller/docs/mp_library.rst

 .. function:: controller(i2c, address=0x54)

-    Creates and initializes motor driver object.
+    Creates and initializes motor controller object.
 If connection can't be established (e.g. because the driver is not connected or malfunctions), an exception will be raised.
     Optional parameter `address` is the I2C address.
 If omitted, default value of `PRMC_DEFAULT_I2C_ADDRESS=0x54` is used.